Skip to Content

 Caring for a Peacock Eel in an Aquarium

-If you’re considering keeping a Peacock Eel as a pet, you’ll need to arrange for suitable living conditions.
+If you’re considering keeping a Peacock Eel as a pet, you must arrange for suitable living conditions.
 For an eel of about six inches, you’ll need a tank twice as long, with a water capacity of twenty gallons.

 Remember, these eels have a knack for escape – so ensure your tank has a secure cover!

-Also, the water temperature needs to be consistent, ideally between 73 and 82 degrees.
+Also, the water temperature must be consistent, ideally between 73 and 82 degrees.
 Simulate the eel’s natural environment to the maximum extent by:

 • Adding some salt to the water